 This page shows photos and videos taken of Monarch caterpillars raised inside, and of some found outside in the garden.

-Sometimes caterpillars will gnaw at the base of a flower stem in order to partially detach it from the stem, and leaving it there hanging down, as if this would make it easier for them to eat the flowers.
+FEEDING – Monarch caterpillars feed exclusively on Milkweed plants.
+Sometimes they will gnaw at the base of a flower stem (photo on the right) in order to partially detach it and let it hang down.
+This seems to make it easier for them to eat the flowers.
+They will also readily eat other parts of the milkweed plant, such as leaves and young seedpods.

 Monarch caterpillars will readily feed on immature seed pods:

-The caterpillar below on the Swamp milkweed stems, then on the fern leaf, was seemingly unable to find a suitable spot, so I decided to move it into a nearby lilac, where it quickly turned into the ‘J’ phase (see further below).
+The Monarch caterpillar shown below crawling down the swamp milkweed stems was observed the following day on the fern leaves nearby (photos below).
+It kept wandering for hours on the fern leaves, seemingly unable to find a suitable spot.
+After moving it into a nearby lilac, it quickly turned into the ‘J’ phase (see photo further below).

-EXTENDING THEIR BODIES: When exploring around for a suitable spot to pupate, Monarch caterpillars can extend their bodies without support quite a bit (see below photo and video).
+EXTENDING THEIR BODIES: When exploring around for a suitable spot to pupate, Monarch caterpillars can extend their bodies without support quite a bit :

 The seemingly endless search for a suitable spot to pupate: